blueanchovy/blueanchovy/README.md

 ---

-## I'm Manish Kumar Jha, and this is a fairly recent pic of me in the profile picture.
+## I'm Manish Kumar Jha, and I'm a Frontend focused Software Engineer.

 - I'm looking forward to learn great things.
 - There are already many answers, I am looking for questions.